GCuser99/tbFileSysTools/README.md

 Debug.Print TextFileToString(deep)             ' hello
 ```

 A few members stay bound to 260 characters, because the specific Win32 APIs behind them don't honor the `\\?\` prefix.
-Each degrades or raises clearly rather than returning a wrong answer:
+Each degrades or raises rather than returning a wrong answer:

 |Member|On a > 260 path|Why|
 |-|-|-|